mueller-lab/EmbryoNet/GUI/README.md

 10) press Generate
 11) Open the project in Microsoft Visual Studio 2019.
 The project sould be located in  "path_to_build" e.g. "C:\EmbryoNet\GUI\build\Embryo_classifier.sln"
 12) Change the configuration mode to "Release"
-13) Select all traget in the solution explorer, right click over them and choose "Build selection"
+13) Select all target in the solution explorer, right click over them and choose "Build selection"
 14) Test labeler tool:  right click on "FishLabeler" and choose "Set as Startup Project"

 Starting from 5) you can alternatively continue in command line with the activated environment